Open-Attribute Person Retrieval: Finding People Through Distinctive and Novel Attributes: Introduction

-\item Comprehensive experiments on 4 datasets demonstrate that our framework achieves superior performance of retrieving people based on base and novel attributes.
-We hope our work inspires further research on OAPR, which is more practical for real-world applications. \end{itemize}
+\item Comprehensive experiments on EPAD demonstrate that GAP-CLIP achieves superior performance on both base and novel attributes, showing its effectiveness for open-attribute person retrieval in practical surveillance scenarios.
+More results can be found in the supplementary material. \end{itemize}